Opening Range Breakout (ORB) Strategy - Rules, Settings & Trade Examples

 The key to really getting the most of this strategy is to be very strict when you deploy it.

-ORB rules are simple yes, but if you take it every day on every market you will get chopped up.
+ORB rules are simple, yes, but if you take them every day on every market, you will get hammered by choppy markets.

 Creating a clear filter process to only play the opening range break on the best days will improve its success rate massively.